sean-huni/spring-swagger/readMe.md

 formalities in the structure & manner in which restful APi's should be delivered to other teams.

 ### Questions we aim to address
-What are the standard CRUD(Create, Read, Update, Delete) operations of developing a Restful API that stipulated?
+What are the standard CRUD(Create, Read, Update, Delete) operations of developing a Restful API?
 How do we present it formally using HTTP Methods?
 - HTTP.POST -> To create a new resource.
 - HTTP.GET -> To retrieve an existing resource.